yungyuc/nsdhw_22sp/project/ottersome/README.md

 course.
 It will start by with the aim of solving 3 main tasks related to image processing.
 This will be stated concretely and tackled generally.
 Once the course is over my aim is to use it for my own photography needs.
-The tools will be more on the image editing/post-produciton side rather than something like openCV.
+The tools will be more on the image editing/post-production side rather than something like openCV.
+A little disclaimer will be made: Due to restrictions in time I will most likely be able to implement only one or two of these features, but I state three in case time allows to cover them all.
+If I find that one of them doesn't interest me or is too lengthy then I might switch them as well.

 # Basic Information